An artificial neural network approach to finding the key length of the Vigen\`{e}re cipher: A Neural Networks Approach to Key Length

 \section{A Neural Networks Approach to Key Length}

 The discussion in the previous sections illustrates that existing techniques have various strengths and weaknesses depending on a variety of parameters.
-Motivated by our key question in the introduction, a neural network is a natural candidate as a method to combine the existing techniques into one key length finding structure such that the strengths of one technique could potentially compensate for weaknesses in another.
-For example, by the discussion in Section \ref{subsec:twistalg} using both twist$^{+}$ and twist$^{++}$ or using multiple tests to potentially pick the correct key length from it's multiples.
+For example, the twist$^{+}$ algorithm sometimes has trouble distinguishing the correct key length from its multiples, while the twist$^{++}$ algorithm sometimes has trouble distinguishing the correct key length from its largest divisor.
+Thus, one might want to consider both of these key length tests together along with several other tests, rather than just one of them.
+A neural network is a natural candidate as a method to combine the existing techniques into one key length finding structure such that the strengths of one technique could potentially compensate for weaknesses in another.
 In this section, we first give some brief background on Artificial Neural Networks (ANNs) in \ref{subsec:BackgroundNN} and then discuss the specifics of our ANN in \ref{subsec:DataforModel}, \ref{subsec:CreatingModel} and \ref{subsec:model_evaluation}.